It’s Not Pilates, It’s Weights

 The third major variable is “volume.”
 In this case, “volume” doesn’t refer to how loud the music is at your gym – it’s how many times per week you’re getting a particular exercise into your schedule.

 For example, if you’re working on stronger, more defined legs, then squats once a week won’t be as effective as squats (in some form) three times a week.
+With my coaching clients, whether in-person or remote, I vary exercises throughout the week so that you’re still working the same muscle groups but without driving one particular exercise into the ground.

 It also matters how many sets of an exercise you perform.
 Without getting too specific, it’s safe to say that 2 sets of 12, once per week, is not as effective as 4 sets of 8, three times per week, regardless of the weight you’re using.

 When you match up the perfect combination (for you) of vigorous intensity, proper nutrition, and sufficient volume for several months, you are guaranteed to see a difference in your body – it could even happen within weeks if you unlock that combination quickly and stay consistent.
+Personalization is really helpful here.

 Ultimately, the great part is that these variables are adjustable for your specific goals.